seolhalee/seolhalee.github.io/portfolio.md

 <p><br></p>

 ### Indigenous Eco(-nomic) System: Community Mapping and Networking of Local Assets for Economic Empowerment
-_Participatory Workshop, Strategic Design, 2018_
+_Participatory Workshop, Strategic Design, 2017_
-<p>What would be the way for a shrinking community in an rural island to reinvigorate their tourism economy while preventing an enormous foreign capital poured in?
-In the participatory workshop held in an island currently under threat of massive development, we recovered overlooked components of indigenous ecosystem and created a network of local assets that helps to create sustainable profit-making programs.
-The programs inspired by our result were implemented in the followed community-led economic development project. </p>
+<p>What would be the way for a shrinking community in a rural island to reinvigorate their tourism economy while they prevent an enormous foreign capital poured in?
+In the participatory workshop held on an island currently under threat of massive development, we recovered overlooked components of an indigenous ecosystem and created a network of local assets that helps to create sustainable profit-making programs.
+The result inspired a community-led economic development project which was implemented following the workshop.</p>
 <div class="img-container">
   <img src="/images/shinbi3.jpg" width="40%" />
   <img src="/images/shinbi1.PNG" width="25%" />